-DFFE SCREENING TOOL SENSITVITY APPLICABLE PROTOCOL SENSITVITY VERIFICATION Medium for the broader site and the proposed LILO and Substation footprint.
-Protocol for the specialist assessment and minimum report content requirements for environmental impacts on Animal Species Considering the modified nature of the site, including the proposed LILO and Substation footprint, the site does not constitute functionally important fauna habitat.
-No fauna SCC were observed, and it is considered unlikely that SCC are present in the proposed LILO and Substation footprint.
+ENVIRONMENTAL THEME DFFE SCREENING TOOL SENSITVITY APPLICABLE PROTOCOL SPECIALIST SENSITVITY VERIFICATION Plant Species Medium Protocol for the specialist assessment and minimum report content requirements for environmental impacts on Plant Species Outside of currently cultivated fields, on-site habitat is essentially characterised by old land secondary grassland with scattered woody species, and Eucalyptus dominated tree stands.
+No flora SCC were recorded on-site and none are expected to be present.
+Accordingly, the Plant Species sensitivity is rated Low .
+Animal Species Medium Protocol for the specialist assessment and minimum report content requirements for environmental impacts on Animal Species Considering the modified nature of the site, the site does not constitute functionally important fauna habitat.
+No fauna SCC were observed on-site, and it is considered unlikely that SCC are present.
 Accordingly, the Animal Species sensitivity is rated Low.